Jillian Grennan

 Grennan, J. 2022, "Communicating Culture Consistently: Evidence from Banks" [SSRN]

-Grennan, J. and R. Michaely 2022, "ESG Integration Across Funds and Debiasing Data" [in-progress]
+Grennan, J. and R. Michaely 2023, "Values-Based Investing: Evidence from Debiased Data" [in-progress]

 MEDIA

-My research has been featured in numerous news outlets including the Wall Street Journal, Forbes, and Fortune.
-E.g., see what my research has to say about: "Should you follow an activist into a stock?"
+My research has been featured in major news outlets like the Wall Street Journal, Forbes, and Fortune.
+For instance, my research is highlighted in "Should you follow an activist into a stock?"

 BLOG POSTS